jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) based on Articles 2.1 to 2.3 of the global anti-base erosion model rules:
     (iii) based on Articles 2.4 to 2.6 of those model rules:
     (iv) a qualified domestic minimum top-up tax, as defined in Article 10.1.1 of those model rules:
-    (v) substantially the same as the tax that will be imposed by this Act— (A) when all the provisions of the Taxation (Annual Rates for 2023–24, Multinational Tax, and Remedial Matters) Act 2024 (the amendment Act) listed in section 2(31) and (33) of the amendment Act have come into force; and
-      (B) because of the application of the modifications to Article 2.1 of the global anti-base erosion model rules made by section 123(3) of the amendment Act:
+    (v) substantially the same as multinational top-up tax payable because of the application of the modifications to Article 2.1 of the global anti-base erosion model rules set out in schedule 25B, item 1B (Items modifying global anti-base erosion model rules):
   (bb) an amount withheld under section 1471 or 1472 of the Internal Revenue Code of 1986 (USA), as amended from time to time:
   (c) ancillary tax, unless listed in subsection (2):
   (d) a civil penalty under Part 9 of the Tax Administration Act 1994: